FREQUENTLY ASKED QUESTIONS (FAQs)

 Explore Your Options with a Criminal Defense Lawyer in Seattle or Surrounding Areas

-At Black Law, we have had significant success fighting charges based on various procedural and substantive grounds.
+At Black & Askerov, we have had significant success fighting charges - across multiple practice areas - based on various procedural and substantive grounds.
 We understand the stress that being charged with a crime may cause to both the person charged and their family.
 Our Seattle criminal defense attorneys work tirelessly to resolve these matters on appropriate terms.
 Our firm also has significant experience working with immigrant communities to protect the status of citizens of other countries who are charged with a crime in the United States.
 We serve clients throughout the city of Seattle, as well as in Tacoma, Everett, Kent, Bellevue, and other areas of King, Pierce, and Snohomish Counties.
 We can also arrange translation services for clients who speak Korean, Russian, Spanish, Amharic, Arabic, French, Tigrinya, Somali, Vietnamese, and many other languages.
 Call (206) 623-1604 or contact us online to schedule a free consultation with a member of our firm if you need help in fighting any state or federal charges or in related types of cases such as protection orders or forfeitures.